 I never cared much for beets, but the older I get the more I like them.
 I'll take them three ways. #1.
 Roasted to the point you hardly know they are beets. #2 Fried or baked as chips and #3.
 Baked into brownies.
 The third ways is the best, and this brownie recipe, which calls for ½ cup cup of pureed leftover beets, is a good one.

 To get started, I used this recipe, but halved the ingredients and adjusted the recipe for an 8 inch square pan.
-The brownies came together pretty quickly, and pureeing the beets was kind of fun.
+The brownies come together pretty quickly, and pureeing the beets is messy, but kind of fun.

-- 1/4 cup plus 2 tablespoons packed dark brown sugar
+- ¼ cup plus 2 tablespoons packed dark brown sugar (75 grams)

 - Optional Garnish: Powdered Sugar